 Yes, it is perfectly acceptable to maintain a healthy and active lifestyle by walking in neighborhood parks and natural areas.
 Please remember to maintain a minimum of six feet between you and others and wash your hands before and after your walk.
 For a complete list of parks that are open and closed and guidelines on park usage click here.

 As of now, Dog Park, Skate Park, riverfront parks, neighborhood parks, and natural areas are open and available for engaging in physical activity.
-Children’s Park will open on September 18, 2020.
+All City of San Marcos public facilities are closed through the end of January to help ensure that COVID-19 case counts remain low among City staff and within the overall community.
+The Grant Harris, Jr. Building (Parks and Recreation Office), Activity Center, and the Discovery Center are closed.
 The City will continue to evaluate service levels and facility reopenings as the COVID-19 response continues and evolves.
 The status of all City events/openings is subject to change at any time.

 In response to the recent spike in COVID-19 cases, the City of San Marcos Parks and Recreation Department has canceled the upcoming sessions of Summer Fun and Discovery Camp.
 Previously scheduled to start on July 13, both programs have been suspended for the year.
 Those who have already registered will be notified and will receive a full refund.

 Rio Vista Pool is closed for the summer.
-The indoor pool at the Activity Center is open by reservation only.
-Click here to make a reservation to visit.
+The indoor pool at the Activity Center is currently closed through the end of January.
+Reservations will begin 5 days prior to the scheduled reopening date.
 The City will continue to evaluate service levels and facility reopenings as the COVID-19 response continues and evolves.
 The status of all City events/openings is subject to change at any time.

-Yes, by appointment only.
-Please call 512.393.8400 to make an appointment.
+No. All City of San Marcos public facilities are closed through the end of January to help ensure that COVID-19 case counts remain low among City staff and within the overall community.
+The Grant Harris, Jr. Building (Parks and Recreation Office), Activity Center, and the Discovery Center are closed.
 The City will continue to evaluate service levels and facility reopenings as the COVID-19 response continues and evolves.
 The status of all City events/openings is subject to change at any time.

 Some workshops and programs are now available for registration.
 Visit ActiveNet for more information and to register.
+All City of San Marcos public facilities are closed through the end of January to help ensure that COVID-19 case counts remain low among City staff and within the overall community.
+The Grant Harris, Jr. Building (Parks and Recreation Office), Activity Center, and the Discovery Center are closed.
 The City will continue to evaluate service levels and facility reopenings as the COVID-19 response continues and evolves.
 The status of all City events/openings is subject to change at any time.

-Facility reservations have been canceled through October.
+Facility reservations have been canceled through January 2021.
+All City of San Marcos public facilities are closed through the end of January to help ensure that COVID-19 case counts remain low among City staff and within the overall community.
+The Grant Harris, Jr. Building (Parks and Recreation Office), Activity Center, and the Discovery Center are closed.
 The City will continue to evaluate service levels and facility reopenings as the COVID-19 response continues and evolves.
 The status of all City events is subject to change at any time.

 The tennis courts at Rio Vista park are open.
 For a list of park and court guidelines click here and select the “Park, Playground, and Court Guidelines.”
+All City of San Marcos public facilities are closed through the end of January to help ensure that COVID-19 case counts remain low among City staff and within the overall community.
+The Grant Harris, Jr. Building (Parks and Recreation Office), Activity Center, and the Discovery Center are closed.
 The City will continue to evaluate service levels and facility reopenings as the COVID-19 response continues and evolves.
 The status of all City events/openings is subject to change at any time.

 Riverfront park parking is available at the City Park parking lot and street side on Cheatham Street and CM Allen Pkwy.
 Rio Vista Park Parking lot is closed due to construction.
 Please avoid active construction zones in portions of Rio Vista Park and City Park for the San Marcos Shared Use Path Trail project.